Maurice Benyovszky: Early years

-Maurice Benyovszky was born on 20 September 1746 in the town of Verbó (present-day Vrbové near Trnava, Slovakia).
+Maurice Benyovszky was born on 20 September 1746 in the town of Verbó in the Kingdom of Hungary (present-day Vrbové near Trnava, Slovakia) in an old noble family.
 He was baptised under the Latin names Mattheus Mauritius Michal Franciscus Seraphinus (Hungarian: Máté Móric Mihály Ferenc Szerafin).
-The additional name Augustus (Ágost) may also have been given, but this is not clear on his baptismal record.
+The additional name Augustus (Ágost) may also have been given, but this is not clear on his baptismal record - a digital copy is available online here.